kalvinzhao11/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
+1. Explain what a token is used for. token is use for authentication
-2. What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure? to keep my data secure I can make the token expire (backend) after a certain amount of time or when logging out, I can also require some url route to require authentication before the client can access that page.
-3. Describe how web servers work.
+3. Describe how web servers work. the client sends a http get request and in return the web servers sends the response.
-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. axios.get .put .post .delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.